TylerPohn/collab-canvas/docs/demo-script.md

 "We use Google OAuth with enterprise-grade security including Content Security Policy, XSS protection with DOMPurify, and rate limiting.
 Once you log in, your display name and avatar are immediately visible to other collaborators with secure session management.

+// show other computer logging in, discuss conflict last write wins
+// show off overlay
+  // end on normal
+// show bring one all the way to front with palette,
+// then open layers and drag it to back
+// show off paste screenshot
+// show import file

+# create alternating grid of circles and rectangles
+# arrange the circles into a row
+# arrange the rectangles into a column
+// show changing all styles at once
+# delete everything

+# create

+// mermaid
 _[Show login page, then switch to canvas - highlight security features in browser dev tools]_

 ## Core Canvas Features (60 seconds)